-Routine Routine is important, not only when it comes to creating a revision timetable, but also for homelife in general.
+Routine Routine is important, not only when it comes to creating a revision time-table, but also for homelife in general.
 People respond well to routine and by creating regular activities at regular times, you are creating your own family rituals and traditions.
-Try to maintain several "anchor points" in your family life, such as eating together at similar times each day, sharing family time together (whether going out or staying home) and regular getting up and bedtimes.
+Ty to maintain several "anchor points" in your family life, such as eating together at similar times each day, sharing family time together (whether going out or staying home) and regular getting up and bedtimes.
 Routine creates stability.
-Home timetable Try to set breakfast, dinner, family time, family activities at similar times to create familiarity and security.
+Home timetable Try to set breakfast, dinner, family time, family activities at similar times to create create familiarity and security.
 It can be difficult when everyone has their own schedule but it is worth having some anchor points throughout the week when you all get together, such as breakfast at 7.15 am on weekdays or at 9.00 am at weekends, or family dinners on Monday, Wednesday and Friday at 6.30 pm.
-You may not be able to keep the same routine every day, but try to keep a similar routine each week so your teen knows what's expected of them and when.
+You may not be each week so your teen knows what's expected of them and when.
 Showing up It's much more difficult to "duck out" of activities when they are part of the regular routine rather than occasional exceptions.
 For example, if the family always spends half-an-hour together to eat and chat at around 6.00 pm, it's much more difficult to take food upstairs while revising or snack in another room than it would be if the regular routine were to eat in different places at different times.
 As far as you can, don't encourage your teen to take mealtimes in their room (or in front of the television).
+It is much easier to start these routines when they're in their GCSE years than trying to introduce them once they are in their late teens.
 Improve time management Creating regular activities at regular times of the day will help your child take breaks from revising as well as improve their time-management skills by having to organise revision around these times.
-Taking a break It's vital for both wellbeing and effective study that your teen takes regular breaks (both long and short) - without feeling guilty!
-Short breaks